foundersandcoders/coursebook/src/course/syllabus/tfb/week 3/content.md

 **Qualitative research** seeks to understand subjective experiences and perspectives through non-numerical data.

 **Quantitative research** uses numerical data to analyze relationships and draw objective conclusions.

-## Things to remember when conducting Research

-- **User research is not “validation” or usability testing.**
-- Always introduce yourself and give context.
-WHAT are you conducting research for?
-WHY are you conducting research?
-HOW will their feedback help?
-- Try NOT to ask leading questions! e.g. "Do you agree that our app is the most user-friendly and efficient solution in the market?"
-- Try to keep your questions open-ended. e.g. "On a scale of 1 to 10, where 1 is very unlikely and 10 is very likely, How likely are you to take a recommendation for a film from a friend"
-- It's OK to go off script and ask questions that go with the flow of the conversation.
-- Remember to thank users for their time.

 ## How do we conduct research analysis?